-Is Your Child Ready for Elementary School?
+Is Your Child Ready for Elementary School in Santa Monica?

 Even if your child is old enough by the cut-off date for your elementary school’s enrollment, it’s more important to focus on their physical, social, and cognitive development to see if they are ready to start school.